 What are the Best Corner Toilets For Small Bathrooms?
 2018 Reviews & Buying Guide

-Corner toilet, triangle toilet, isosceles triangle toilet, three-corner square toilet, whatever you want to call it, writing an article about this type of toilet isn’t very high on my bucket list.
+Corner, triangle, isosceles triangle, three-corner square, whatever you want to call these kind of toilet, writing an article about this type of toilet isn’t very high on my bucket list.

 However, during a recent client visit, I found an annoying problem that some of the smaller houses face: Small bathrooms.
 I had to squeeze myself into the bathroom.